crate/tsperf/docs/backlog.rst

       A "channel" might map to a physical item like a "machine" or "device".
 - [x] Make it possible to use built-in schemas.
 - [x] MongoDB adapter needs some love
+- [x] Add "humidity" to "environment.json" schema
+- [x] Rename "db_name" to "database" and "table_name" to "table"
+- [x] Migrate all remaining command line parameters